3DCP-TUe/DFC.data/README.md

 - [ ] Add temperature and relative humidity sensor on sensing station
 - [ ] Add metadata file and photos of MAI MULTIMIX + describe modifications
 - [ ] Add metadata file of silos: add vibration block, aeration pads, etc.
-- [ ] Chekc: Can node-red columns be linked to equipment in an automation fashion?
+- [ ] Check: Can node-red columns be linked to equipment in an automation fashion?
 - [ ] Add .zenodo.json file

 Can be added after first release (make GitHub issues of these?):